devcremona/CPACproject/README.md

 We will use NN in order to create generative drawing.

-Useful link <br>
-reference magenta project: https://magenta.tensorflow.org/sketch-rnn-demo <br>
+Reference magenta project: https://magenta.tensorflow.org/sketch-rnn-demo <br>